GDComfort/IT210Group1Project/README.md

 **Problem 1 for the Group Project for IT210.**

 Objective: To implement the following CPU scheduling algorithm using any programming language
-a) First Come First Serve,
+1. First Come First Serve,
-b) Shortest Job First
+2. Shortest Job First
-c) Round Robin Scheduling,
+3. Round Robin Scheduling,
-d) Priority Scheduling
+4. Priority Scheduling

 **FIRST COME FIRST SERVE**: CPU scheduler will decide which process should be given the CPU for its execution.
 For this CPU uses different algorithm to choose among the process.
 One among that algorithm